Django Reinhardt

 Source: Relative Esoterica

-Launching the HMR Project in modern jazz guitar is Django Reinhardt, a swing era musician born in Belgium on 23 January 1910.
+Launching the HMR Project in modern jazz guitar is Django Reinhardt, a swing era musician born as Jean Reinhardt in Belgium on 23 January 1910.
 Burn injuries via candle during his early career while yet a teenager had left Reinhardt with two paralyzed fingers such that he could strum chords with four fingers but could play melody with only two.
 Though a swing musician spanning that era, Reinhardt's was a culture apart from his contemporaries in the States, his swing having a strong gypsy and Romani flavor.
 Nor was he a big band musician, his tour with Duke Ellington in the States in 1946 not really his form.
 Nor was song so much the thing with Reinhardt as instrumental virtuosity.

 Tom Lord's sessionography differs from Paul Vernon's.
 Both are employed by other sources, so to both I refer.
 Lord begins with a date of 15 March 1928 for Django at banjo with Jean Vaissade (Vissade) at accordion which Vernon gives a date of 20 June for the same matrices which are BT4115-1 for 'Ma Reguliere' and BT4116-1 per 'Griserie'.
 Lord points to later issues by Pathe, 'Griserie' not issued until 1971 on the compilation, 'Djangologie 1' per Pathe CO54-16001.
 Vernon points to 'Ma Reguliere' issued on Gramophone K-5469, and 'Griserie' on Gramophone K-5454 which 45 Worlds has issued in 1928 backed by 'Parisette' of the same session for which Lord hasn't traced release data.
 Probably because it's not real relevant to jazz, Lord doesn't list where Hikaru Hasegawa's sessionography begins, possibly as early as May of '28 (circa June '28 in Vernon) with Reinhardt performing banjo with Maurice Alexander at accordion for 'Parisette' issued on Henry 848 on an unidentified date.
 Henry was a French record label now so obscure that I've found nothing anywhere about it.
 Unless the Henry was issued before the Gramophone, 'Griserie' w 'Parisette' looks like Reinhardt's first appearance on record.
 Reinhardt also recorded in 1928 with accordion player, V. Marceau.
 All Reinhardt's recordings below were made in Paris unless otherwise mentioned.